Dior vs Chanel: Which Luxury Brand Is Best?

 4. Quality Of Customer Service

 Having shopped at both Chanel and Dior, it’s been obvious to us how different the customer service can be.
-While we wouldn’t describe Chanel’s service as bad based on our personal experience, you can definitely find rants upon rants on YouTube about disgruntled customers who’ve sworn off Chanel precisely because of how they were treated.
+While we wouldn’t describe Chanel’s service as bad by any means, based on our personal experience (the service at Chanel’s Paris boutique was fantastic!), you can definitely find rants upon rants on YouTube from disgruntled customers who’ve sworn off Chanel precisely because of how they were treated.

 As for Dior, they are famous for their excellent customer service.
 Not only are the sales associates always happy to see and serve you, they really go above and beyond to make sure that you get exactly what you came to the store for.
 There is no aura of snobbiness.